 Ray's students have gone on to reach their black belt level and have achieved great success in provincial, national and international competitions.

 If you can't find Ray in the club teaching judo or at a competition, you can likely track him down at the Martial Arts Club Directory, which he owns and manages.
 He is also the owner and head writer of Writing Web Words Inc. in Toronto, Ontario.

-If you’re looking for Judo classes in Toronto or North York, give us a call.
-Try a free week of judo classes and you’ll see what we’re talking about.
+If you're looking for Judo classes in Toronto or North York, give us a call.
+Try a free week of judo classes and you' ll see what we are talking about.
 Call 416-712-6751 today or e-mail us to learn more.

-Judo Club and Classes for residents of the Greater Toronto Area (GTA) including North York, Toronto, Vaughan, Thornhill, Richmond Hill, Ontario.
+Toronto Judo for residents of the Greater Toronto Area (GTA) including North York, Toronto, Vaughan, Thornhill, Richmond Hill, Ontario.